-These isocyanates are generally used to make rigid and durable surface coatings as a substitute for oil/solvent based paints and coatings.
-They also have application in insulation foams, wire coatings, adhesives and rubber-like compounds.
+These isocyanates are generally used to make rigid and durable surface coatings as a substitute for oil/solvent-based paints and coatings.
+They also have applications in insulation foams, wire coatings, adhesives, and rubber-like compounds.

-The greatest danger related to isocyanate exposure is an acute asthmatic attack.
+The greatest danger related to isocyanate exposure is an acute respiratory attack similar to an asthmatic attack.
 Equally important is that when an individual becomes sensitized to an isocyanate, they cannot tolerate levels even far lower than what caused the initial reaction.
 Often sensitized individuals cannot work around the isocyanates at all—even minute amounts like walking into a paint store or getting into a newly painted car.
+It is estimated that 5% or more industrial workers exposed to increased isocyanates (TDI, MDI, HDI) will develop respiratory sensitization essentially eliminating them from the work activity that caused the initial exposure.

 OSHA Ceiling Limits (No Exposure Above This Level)